-Meet Marissa Fabros, a happy DAT Bootcamp customer who recently conquered the DAT.
-I’ve asked Marissa to share her DAT experience with us as the featured student of April.
+Meet Jeff Vincent, a happy DAT Bootcamp customer who recently conquered the DAT.
+Jeff is a non-traditional student – he was out of school for 6 years, hadn’t taken biology in 10 years, and still scored a 26 AA.
+I’ve asked Jeff to share his DAT experience with us as the featured student of April.

 What is one piece of advice you would give to another student preparing to take the DAT?